Set a Default Posting Period in a Custom Field

 3. Confirm the following results:

-• The Preferred Posting Period field shows on the top of the form
+• The Preferred Posting Period field appears at the top of the form

-• The most recent open period from your saved search results is also copied in the standard Posting Period field (if you chose to leave it visible on the form)
+• The most recent open period from your saved search results is also copied into the standard Posting Period field (if you left it visible on the form)

 For example: